franzprante/reprod-fin-copied/content/post/2016-10-19-creating-interactive-plots-with-r-and-highcharts.md

 Summary
 -------

 Highcharts provides high quality web graphics with high customizability, and the highcharter package allows R users to take full advantage of them.
-If you’re interested in finding out more about the functionality of the package, I highly recommend browsing the highcharter package [homepage](http://jkunst.com/highcharter/) which contains a variety of Highcharts, [Highstock](http://www.highcharts.com/products/highstock) and [Highmaps](http://www.highcharts.com/products/highmaps) plots along with sample code to reproduce them.
+If you're interested in finding out more about the functionality of the package, I highly recommend browsing the highcharter package [homepage](http://jkunst.com/highcharter/) which contains a variety of Highcharts, [Highstock](http://www.highcharts.com/products/highstock) and [Highmaps](http://www.highcharts.com/products/highmaps) plots along with sample code to reproduce them.
 Additionally, the [Highcharts Options Reference page](http://api.highcharts.com/highcharts) is immensely useful for finding the specific syntax for customization options.